ParallelGSReg/GlobalSearchRegression.jl/README_MODULES.md

 ### Advanced usage
 * intercept: by default the GUM includes an intercept as a fixed covariate (e.g. it's included in every model).
 Alternatively, users can erase it by selecting the intercept=false boolean option.
 * method: this option can be used to alternatively run estimations with Float32 of Float64 datatype.
 The default is Float32 (to speed-up calculations) but users can modify it through the method="precise" string option.
+The available options are:
+    - Float32: FAST, :FAST, :fast, "FAST", "fast"
+    - Float64: PRECISE, :PRECISE, :precise, "PRECISE", "precise"
 * time: this option determines which variable will be used to date (and pre-sort) observations.
 Time variable must be included as a symbol (e.g. time=:x1).
 Neither, gaps nor missing observations are allowed in this variable (missing observations are allowed in any other variable).
 By using this option, additional residuals tests are enabled.

 ### Full-syntax example